-THE man known as the ‘Tank’ is delighted to be back on the front line for Newport County AFC and ready to play a full part in their battle to stay top of the table.
+THE man known as the ‘Tank’ is delighted to be back on the front line for Newport County AFC and ready to play a full part in their battle to stay top

 Justin Edinburgh’s troops returned to the top of the pile in the Blue Square Bet Premier with a 3-0 victory at Barrow last Saturday.